pgebhardt/mpflow/README.md

-# fastEIT
+# mpFlow

-fastEIT is an extensible GPU-based Impedance Tomography Solving Library.
+mpFlow is an extensible GPU-based multi-phase flow analysis library containing algorithms for solving EIT and UCT.
 It uses CUDA 5.0 and C++11.

 ## Features